 The WhiteBox system is underpinned by three key research outputs:

 This research is embedded into WhiteBox in the form of the 8-Step Activity Workflow that reflects what cultural managers have told us they already do.
 Data collected in WhiteBox can inform future practice and is aggregable for reporting and benchmarking.
 WhiteBox data can provide a national or regional picture of inputs, outputs and outcomes of every type of cultural activity across the cultural sector.

 WhiteBox’s intuitive 8-Step Activity Workflow:

-- focussed on identifying and measuring the impact of cultural activities across the five public policy domains of cultural, social, economic, environmental and governance;
+- is focussed on identifying and measuring the impact of cultural activities across the five public policy domains of cultural, social, economic, environmental and governance;

 - collects and builds a library of evidence-based activities and research to support a theory of change approach to delivering an activity that will directly address the identified goal of the organisation;

 - provides users/managers with an initial set of 28 accessible and consistent evaluation methods, that go beyond the usual emailed questionnaire;

 - aggregates data from across the system or within an a program or organisation to provide consistent monitoring and governance and

 - will communicate with other corporate systems i.e. scheduled marketing, traffic management providing numbers attending, dates, location etc.